rule

 Text 45

+S'uka said: 'Controlling their aggravation and anger they accepted the words of the sage and returned all to their heavenly abodes, while being praised by their followers.

 S'uka said: 'Controlling the aggravation of their anger accepted they the words of the sage and returned they, hailed by their followers, all to their heavenly abodes.

-Suka said: 'Controlling the aggravation of their anger accepted they the words of the sage and returned they, hailed by their followers all to their heavenly abodes.
 (Vedabase)

 Text 46